Hi Flight-Report family !

 Boarding then actually began and the Inflight Manager smiled at each passenger whilst saying Hi.
 During a bottleneck at boarding,I told the Inflight Manager it was my first ever SAS flight and that it was my Birthday today.
 I asked if the Captain might mention my Birthday in his inflight/enroute announcement.

 Remember when I said that the cleaners must have had 5 minutes to clean the cabin ?
+It shows.

 This is my first ever image of my first ever SAS flight.
 The cabin looks smart although there is no boarding music.
 But what immediately caught my eye was the poor cabin presentation.
 Look at the state of the headrest covers.
 They look scrunched up and very untidy.
 In fact I would question if they were even replaced during the turnaround.
 Definately an area that SAS need to look at.
 Ryanair style turnarounds are not befitting of the flag carrier of 3 great nations.